Enabling all students to explore the connections that underpin mathematics

 These resources support teachers in the classroom.
 They help students build firm foundations for mathematical understanding by connecting ideas and developing techniques.

-This approach to post-16 mathematics is being developed by the University of Cambridge, funded by a grant from the UK Department for Education.
+This approach to post-16 mathematics was developed by the University of Cambridge, funded by a grant from the UK Department for Education.
 The resources are free for all users.
 The website is now hosted by NRICH.

 Designed to stimulate students' curiosity and elicit discovery of ideas, the resources can be used flexibly, offering a meaningful challenge to all students.

 Resources encourage students to pose questions, reflect and collaborate, deepening their individual understanding.

 We worked closely with partner schools across England to develop the project and our Champion teachers continue to trial resources and provide feedback.
 Teachers’ experiences have fed into teacher notes that accompany resources.

 Resources have been designed for classroom use and often include printable card sets and worksheets.
 Interactive elements such as GeoGebra applets and card sorts can be used on the site.

 The tubemap shows multiple connections between topics.
 In addition, processes and pervasive ideas allow users to connect resources by thinking about approaches to the problems and the concepts involved.

 Solutions are provided which also offer questions, suggestions of multiple approaches, and opportunities for reflection.
 Brief teacher notes within resources provide support for using the resources in the classroom.

 Our resources are organised into topics or stations on a map or tubemap showing the connections between them.